 What are fluoroquinolone otic solutions?

-When using this medication with acidifying ear cleaners and/or aminoglycoside or other fluoroquinolone-containing agents, this product should be administered an hour apart from these other treatments.
+• When using this medication with acidifying ear cleaners and/or aminoglycoside or other fluoroquinolone-containing agents, this product should be administered an hour apart from these other treatments.

 What if I miss giving my pet the medication or my shipment is late?

-If you miss a dose, give it when you remember, but if it is close to the time for the next dose, skip the dose you missed and give it at the next scheduled time, and return to the regular dosing schedule.
+If you miss a dose, give it when you remember.
+However, if it is close to the time for the next dose, skip the dose you missed, give it at the next scheduled time, and return to the regular dosing schedule.
+Never give your pet two doses at once or give extra doses.

 Are there any potential side effects?

 Side effects of this medication include redness or increased inflammation.
-If this occurs, discontinue the medication and contact your veterinarian.
+If this occurs, discontinue the medication, and contact your veterinarian.

 Are there any risk factors for this medication?

-This medication should not be used in patients with a history of hypersensitivity or allergy to fluoroquinolones.
-Fluoroquinolone-induced blindness in cats has been demonstrated with topical use of this medication.
+• In cats, fluoroquinolone-induced blindness has been demonstrated with topical use of this medication.
 If you notice signs of vision loss, stop using the medication and contact your veterinarian immediately.

 Are there any drug interactions I should be aware of?

+Drug interactions have not been noted at this time with topical use of fluoroquinolones.
 Be sure to tell your veterinarian about any medications (including vitamins, supplements, or herbal therapies) that your pet is taking.

 Is there any monitoring that needs to be done with this medication?

-There is no specific monitoring that needs to be done while your pet is taking this medication.
-Your veterinarian may monitor your pet to be sure that the medication is working.
-Your pet should be rechecked before treatment is discontinued.
+• There is no specific monitoring that needs to be done while your pet is taking this medication.

-How do I store fluoroquinolone?
+How do I store fluoroquinolone otics?

 What should I do in case of emergency?